fiatjaf/njump-to/README.md

 **Live at: [https://njump.to/](https://njump.to/)**

 > Don't know what njump is?
-Learn more at [https://njump.me/about](https://njump.me/about)
+Learn more at [https://njump.me/about](https://njump.me/about) or check out the source code at [https://github.com/fiatjaf/njump](https://github.com/fiatjaf/njump)

 ## How it works